naman14310/Interview_Prep/Coding Notes/Graphs/Topological sort.md

 It is a linear ordering of vertices such that for every directed edge u --> v, vertex u comes before vertex v in the ordering.

 #### 1. Course Schedule II
+There are a total of numCourses courses labeled from 0 to numCourses - 1.
+You are given an array prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.
+Return the ordering of courses you should take to finish all courses.
+If it is impossible to finish all courses, return an empty array.

 **Method 1: DFS + Stack**
 ```cpp